 Of course, if you live in the tropical, and you have consistent weather with predictable sunsets, you are in a luxurious position.
 But if you live in Europe, like me, you’ll have to deal with some unpredictable weather.
-In the Netherlands, weather can change within 15 minutes from a beautiful sunny day to complete misery.
+In the Netherlands, the weather can change within 15 minutes from a beautiful sunny day to complete misery.
 But you have to shoot and the results should be breath-taking.
-You have to learn how to adapt quickly and be comfortable enough to shoot in the rain, snow, heat.
+You have to learn how to adapt quickly and be comfortable enough to shoot in the rain, snow, and heat.

 Or, you could choose to be a studio photographer, then you can avoid all this weather nightmare.

 Nowadays, with every second one being a blogger, smartphones having amazing built-in cameras, almost everyone can become a photographer.
 There are thousands of mediocre photographers out there, who will be chasing your clients as well.
 The competition is high, very high.
 And if you want to stay ahead of the game, you need to be a universal soldier and constantly learn and practice.
 And it is not only about your knowledge and experience working with the camera.
 Post-processing is a whole different game you’ll have to master, and it evolves so quickly as well.

 You know as they say “I didn’t want to work 9 to 5, so I became a freelance.
 Now I work 24/7.”.
 This is your work as a photographer.
 You adjust your schedule to your customers, you plan around their calendars, around their vacations.
 When office workers have their time off, this is when you work.
 And you work on all other days as well.
 You need to accept that your vacation can be canceled at the very last moment, so keep your plans flexible.
 Your working day can begin at 4 am and finish late at night.